Ultrasound (band): A proto-Ultrasound: Pop-A-Cat-A-Petal (1995-1996)

 Tiny Wood and Richard Green left Sleepy People in 1995, taking keyboard player Pete Haslam with them.
-They also reconnected with Andy Peace (who had left the band some time previously).
 Moving to London, they formed a new progressive/art rock band, Pop-A-Cat-A-Petal, which began earning underground attention (in particular after supporting cult band Cardiacs).
 At this point, Green played bass (as he had in Sleepy People) and Wood doubled on guitar and harmonium as well as lead vocals.
+Andy Peace (who had left Sleepy People some time earlier than Wood, Green and Haslam) would also join Pop-A-Cat-A-Petal, replacing sometime drummer Steve Gilchrist.

 Pop-A-Cat-A-Petal released a self-titled cassette EP on Org Records in 1995, but did not prosper.
 Wood was later to comment that the band "had a bit too much prog-rock about it."
 Vanessa Best (who had moved to London and was singing as a backing vocalist in a George Michael tribute band) was added to the Pop-A-Cat-A-Petal line-up as bass player, with Green moving to lead guitar.
 With the subsequent departure of Haslam, the band began to reduce their more obvious progressive rock influences in favour of a stronger element of 1970s glam rock and a more pronounced indie rock outlook.
 Circa 1996, Pop-A-Cat-A-Petal changed their name to Ultrasound.